Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Results

-To gain insight into the variation of drain noise with the $V_{DS}$ and $T_{ph}$, we extract $T_d$ at each bias and temperature using the measured $T_{50}$ and S-parameters.
-This procedure accounts for changes in small-signal parameters and noise match using the noise model, allowing the variation from only the drain noise to be identified.
-The extracted $T_d$ versus $V_{DS}$ at 40 K and 300 K is shown in Figs.~\ref{fig:Td_Vds_GaAs_40K} and ~\ref{fig:Td_Vds_GaAs_300K}.
-Additional $T_{d}$ measurements for a similar device from the same wafer reticle are also shown at selected $V_{DS}$.
-The extracted $T_{d}$ follows a linear trend at low $V_{DS} \lesssim 0.6$ V and rises non-linearly at higher voltages.
-The error bars for the extracted $T_{d}$ were determined by calculating $T_{d}$ for the minimum and maximum values of $T_{50}$ within the error bars and were found to range from $\pm 150$ K to $\pm 400$ K, depending on physical temperature and the uncertainty in $T_{50}$.
+From these measurements, a noise model was developed which permits the extraction of $S_{id}$ at each bias and temperature using the measured $T_{50}$ and S-parameters while accounting for mismatch between $50$ $\Omega$ and optimum noise impedance.
+Following the CMOS and MOSFET noise literature \cite{excess_noise_CMOS,channel_noise_MOSFETs_A, non_thermal_excess_noise_A, smit_rf-noise_2014} we plot $S_{id}$ versus $V_{DS}$ at 40 K and 300 K in Figs.~\ref{fig:Td_Vds_GaAs_40K} and ~\ref{fig:Td_Vds_GaAs_300K}, respectively.
+At 40 K, the $S_{id}$ follows a linear trend at low $V_{DS} \lesssim 0.6$ V and rises rapidly at higher voltages.
+A similar trend is found at 300 K.